 If you remember, Scrooge repents in the end.
 There is no natural diabolical tradeoff between income and living standards/population increases.

 But there might be a tradeoff about the rate of growth and the cost of public services i.e. people living longer cost the state more on pensions.
 Demographic changes put increased demand on public services, which raises the question: who pays?

-It is better understood as the beginning of a scholarly attempt to systematically analyze the emergence of commercial society, and the internal conflicts of capitalist development (particularly the determinant and destabilizing effect of prices).
+It is better understood as the beginning of a scholarly attempt to systematically analyze the emergence of commercial society, and the internal conflicts of capitalist development (particularly the determinant and destabilising effect of rising prices).

-For the classical thinkers, the determinants of economic growth (and therefore increased living standards and the overall wealth of nations) is labour specialization, human skill, productivity improvements, trade and the expansion of markets.
+For the classical thinkers, the determinants of economic growth (and therefore increased living standards and the overall wealth of nations) is labour specialisation, human skill, productivity improvements, trade and the expansion of markets.